OGGM/oggm-edu/docs/mb_simulator.rst

 .. important::

-  The Mass-Balance simulator app using computer resources on the cloud.
+  The app uses computer resources on the cloud.
 If several people are using the app at the same time, the server might become slow or unresponsive.
 In this case, we recommend to use the app
   `on MyBinder <https://mybinder.org/v2/gh/OGGM/mb_simulator/stable?urlpath=panel/app>`_